“If the only prayer you ever say is Thank You, that will be enough.” – Meister Eckhart

 I acknowledge myself for:

 Remember, it doesn’t have to be big, like saving someone’s life.
 No matter how small, put it on your list.
-Could be new skills you acquired, a transformation in you, developing new habits, moving into a new house, helping someone else or yourself, getting out from your comfort zone, or making changes that had a positive impact on your life.
+It could be new skills you acquired, a transformation in you, developing new habits, moving into a new house, helping someone else or yourself, getting out from your comfort zone, or making changes that had a positive impact on your life.
 List everything down, related to both personal life and career.

 2. What is my learning?